crossfidev/Plexus-Pool/docs/user/multinetwork.rst

 Multinetwork Node
 =================

-Tezos is run on several networks, such as Mainnet (the main network) and various :ref:`Test Networks<test-networks>`.
+mineplex is run on several networks, such as Mainnet (the main network) and various :ref:`Test Networks<test-networks>`.
 Some users may also want to run their own networks for various reasons.
 Networks differ in various ways: